Collaboration room policies and procedures

 - Furniture may not be moved into or out of collaboration rooms.

-- K-State students, faculty, and staff can use Microsoft Outlook to reserve a collaboration room up to 1 month in advance for up to 4 hours at a time.
+- K-State students, faculty, and staff can use the online reservation system to reserve a collaboration room up to 4 months in advance.
+Each person is limited to 4 hours of reservations per day.

 - The first 35 characters of the subject line of the reservation will show up on the room’s booking display.
 This is the only information that will show up on the display (note: neither the name nor the eID of the person making the reservation will appear).